pimterry/notes/README.md

 ### `notes append <note-name> [message]`

-Appends a given note with the test `message` from the command line.
-If no note yet exists, a new note of <note-name> will be created.
+Appends `message` to the `note-name` note.
+If this note does not exist, a new note of <note-name> will be created.
 This command also accepts stdin via piping.
 An example would be `echo "hello" | notes append <note-name>` Shorthand alias also available with `notes a`.

 ### `notes mv <note-name> <destination>|<directory>`